Home visit policy

 Appointment rescheduling and cancellations

-If return proves to be difficult to arrange, or if the owner fails to be present at the pre-arranged time of delivery, then we will hold the ashes for a period not exceeding 12 months.
+If return proves to be difficult to arrange, or if the owner fails to be present at the pre-arranged time of delivery, then I will hold the ashes for a period not exceeding 12 months.
 After this time, they will be disposed of according to regulations.

 Few, if any, insurance policies cover home visits for euthanasia unless it can be shown that the animal should not be moved for health reasons.
 It is best to assume you are not covered.